Sphinx nerii Linnaeus, 1758, Syst. Nat. (Edn 10) 1: 490. Type locality: not stated.

 Formed in a loosely spun yellow cocoon among dry debris on the ground.
 The pupa is free in the cocoon moving the abdominal segments vigorously when touched.
 Rarely survives northern winters, but the main overwintering stage throughout its southern range.

-In Laos and Thailand, also recorded from Alstonia scholaris and Tabernaemontana divaricata [syn.
-Ervatamia coronaria] (Eitschberger & Ihle, 2008).
+In Laos and Thailand, also recorded from Alstonia scholaris and Tabernaemontana divaricata (Eitschberger & Ihle, 2008).
 The latter has also been recorded from Pakistan (Muhammad Ather Rafi, pers. comm.
-2014).
+2014), the former from India (Dar, Jamal & Shah, 2022).

 In Metro-Manila, the Philippines, larvae are common in the wet season on new growth of the roadside and garden ornamentals Adenium obesum, Catharanthus roseus and Nerium oleander.
 During the dry season various species of ornamental Gardenia and Tabernaemontana are preferred (Dvořák, 2014).